-Amazon Prime Video is a leading on-demand streaming provider.
-It brings viewers a wide choice of movies, TV shows, and original programming at a competitive price point.
-The service offers unlimited viewing of on-demand movies and shows for a monthly fee.
-Some titles, however, are only available to rent or buy.
+Meanwhile, Amazon Prime Video gives viewers a wide choice of movies, TV shows, and original programming at a competitive price.
+In addition to the vast on-demand library, there are some movies and shows available for rent and purchase.

 Amazon first moved into the instant video space in 2006 as Amazon Unbox.
 It was rebranded Video on Demand in 2008 and Amazon Instant Video in 2011.
-Since purchasing pay-TV channel Epix and merging with Amazon’s UK subsidiary, LoveFilm, in 2014.
+The service purchased pay-TV channel Epix in 2012 and merged with Amazon’s UK subsidiary, LoveFilm, in 2014.
 By the end of the first quarter of 2021, Amazon Prime Video counted 200 million subscribers, an increase of 50 million from the previous year.
 The service is quickly catching up to Netflix, which has 207.6 million subscribers.

 |Amazon Prime Video|